 How Top-Level Managers Can Make a Difference to an Organization’s Training

-The importance of training should be emphasized to everyone that works in an organization, from the top down.
+The importance of training should be emphasized to everyone who works in an organization, from the top down.
 If it isn’t seen as critical to top-level managers, why would other employees think of it as important?
 Surveys have indicated that senior managers and CEOs and plan to use eLearning in their organizations.
-However, oftentimes, this isn’t relayed to lower down management tiers, meaning that many middle and lower-level managers and employees aren’t on the same page.
+However, oftentimes, this isn’t relayed to lower management tiers, meaning that many middle and lower-level managers and employees aren’t on the same page.
 In such cases, it can’t be expected that they would take the right approach to training and development.
 You might be surprised to learn that many of the people you typically hire don’t understand the significance of training.

 Ensuring Your Organization Has the Right Training Infrastructure

 In the training and development process, your organization needs to have the right tools for top-level managers to utilize training and emphasize its importance.
 Infrastructure is critical.
 If your organization doesn’t have a solid foundational training infrastructure, namely a good learning management system, how can you expect management to take training seriously?

 Making a decision to invest in advanced training or even replace old infrastructure with a contemporary learning management system is critically important.
 Simply telling managers and employees that training is important will do absolutely nothing if you don’t show a tangible investment in training.
 A solid training infrastructure is needed to implement any sort of useful, beneficial training.
 What’s more, when top-level managers take the initiative to use eLearning tools to their advantage, they show other employees how serious they are about developing an upstanding training program and sticking to it.

 Follow Up by Tracking Results and Utilizing Reports